Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/why_customize_the_kernel_.md

 ---
 title: "Why  customize the kernel?"
 linkTitle: "Why customize the kernel?"
 weight: 190
----This topic explains the advantages of customizing the kernel, and additionally presents the following related subjects:
+--- This topic explains the advantages of customizing the kernel, and additionally presents the following related subjects:

 - [Global